MyEtherWallet/knowledge-base-v3/src/content/migration/importing-v2-json-wallet-file-myetherwallet.md

 Once you download it, extract the zip.
 Also copy your V2 JSON file into the same folder.

-_(Really explicit instructions for PC and Mac are here: [https://ethereum.stackexchange.com/questions/465/how-to-import-a-plain-private-key-into-geth-or-mist](https://ethereum.stackexchange.com/questions/465/how-to-import-a-plain-private-key-into-geth-or-mist))_
+_(Really explicit instructions for PC and Mac are here: [https://ethereum.stackexchange.com/questions/465/How To-import-a-plain-private-key-into-geth-or-mist](https://ethereum.stackexchange.com/questions/465/How To-import-a-plain-private-key-into-geth-or-mist))_

 Now you have to open a command line window and type in the following command: